SAP-samples/teched2022-DA180/exercises/ex6/README.md

 df_train.describe().collect()
 ````
 ![](/exercises/ex6/images/6.3.3-price_train_describe.png)
-As the describe column report of our training subset shows, some of the columns contains null values (brand, post_code*).
+As the describe column report of our training subset shows, some of the columns contains __null values__ (brand, post_code*).
 During model training, we will take care of this.

 <br>

-In order to evaluate the classification thoughout the training interations, we union the train- and validation subsets so we can pass both to the training step.
-The subsets beeing indicated by the TRAIN_VAL_INDICATOR column.
+In order to __validate the classification__ thoughout the training interations, we union the train- and validation subsets so we can __pass both subsets__ to the training step.
+The subsets beeing indicated by the __TRAIN\_VAL\_INDICATOR__ column.
 ````Python
  # Union train and validation data into one set
 df_trainval=df_train.select('*', ('1', 'TRAIN_VAL_INDICATOR' )).union(df_val.select('*', ('2', 'TRAIN_VAL_INDICATOR' )))